 Going deeper, in Sanskrit literature, Namah translates to “Na Mama”, which means “Not Mine”.

 The real meeting between people is the meeting of their minds.
 When we greet another, we do so with Namaste, which means “May our minds meet”, indicated by the folded palms placed before the chest.
-The bowing down of the head is a gracious form of extending friendship in love and humanity.

 Since now you know this, your greeting others with “Namaste” will not be the same.
 You won’t use the word just as a superficial gesture.
 The word will show your true essence and gesture, with the deep thought of Lord in the mind.